 - Turbocharger inefficiency

-- Boost leaks in charge air piping
+- Boost leaks in charge-air piping

 - Dirty aftercooler

-- Injector spray pattern deterioration
+- Injector spray-pattern deterioration

-- Over-propped vessel
+- Over-propped vessel or heavy hull load

 White Smoke: Unburned Fuel